Form I-9 Regulations and Requirements

 - A receipt is never acceptable for employment lasting less than three days.

 When hiring a person to work in a remote location, the employer can designate an agent to carry out the employer's I-9 responsibilities.
-Contact the Office of Human Resources at 4-UOHR (612-624-8647; 800-756-2363 greater Minnesota) for more detailed information on how the remote hire should complete the online I-9.
+Contact the Office of Human Resources at 4-UOHR (612-624-8647 or 800-756-2363) for more information on how the remote hire should complete the online I-9.

-An employee who is rehired within three years of the date of the original hire (date the original I-9 form was completed) does not have to complete a new I-9 form, as long the employee is still eligible to work on the same basis as previously indicated on the I-9 form.
+An employee rehired within three years of the original hire (the date the original I-9 form was completed) does not have to complete a new I-9 form, as long as the employee is still eligible to work on the same basis shown on the original I-9 form.

-Employers must retain the forms I-9 in their files as long as the person is employed, and for a certain length of time after the person has left the employ of the University.
-The retention date of the form can only be determined once an employee has terminated.
-The University determines the retention date by calculating and comparing two dates (A and B).
-Whichever date is determined to be later, is the date until which the Form I-9 must be kept.
+Employers must keep I-9 forms in their files as long as the person is employed, and for a certain time after the person has left the University.
+That time period is determined once an employee has terminated, by calculating two dates:

 - Date A: Add three years to the hire date.